emilianobovetti/fpc/docs/README.md

 ### is

-These functions check the type of a value and return a [boolean][Boolean].
+These functions check the type of a value and return a [boolean][Glob-Boolean].

 ```javascript
 import { is } from 'fpc';